autodistill/autodistill/docs/contributing.md

 ## Contributor Resources

 - [Base Model Template](https://github.com/autodistill/autodistill-base-model-template): A starter template for creating base models.
 This template is accompanied by documentation on how to use the template.
-- [Base Model Template](https://github.com/autodistill/autodistill-target-model-template): A target template for creating base models.
+- [Target Model Template](https://github.com/autodistill/autodistill-target-model-template): A target template for creating target models.
 This template is accompanied by documentation on how to use the template.